lloyd99901/LunarROMCorruptor/README.md

 ### Corrupt Every Nth Byte and Intensity Mode
 Corrupt Every Nth Byte allows for a more "regular" corruption. (e.g. corrupt every 1th byte corrupts the entire file) Intensity allows for a more randomized corruption by selecting random addresses to corrupt.

+### File Saves and Stash Saves
+When you have found the perfect corruption, you can use both the File Save and the Stash Save features.
+File save copies the corrupted file and stores it in the "Saves" directory.

+Stash saves are different.
+Instead of saving the whole file, instead, it saves the address of the changed byte and what the byte value is now.
+Which takes up less file size.
+Also using the stash editor, if you find that a certain corruption changes the color of Mario, you can remove bytes one at a time until you find the corrupted byte that causes it, then you can go nuts with that byte.
+(Similar to how the Stash Saves and Editor works on the Windows Glitch Harvester)

 ### Engines
 Here are the following engines that come with LunarROMCorruptor